 You can find these flooring tiles anywhere, and in different varieties—carpet, aluminum, linoleum, vinyl—and you can even install them yourself to save money, just find a peel-and-stick kind.

 Another retro floor option is to go with a retro material, linoleum.
 Linoleum definitely has a nostalgic look and feel, but it's also very practical—inexpensive, super easy to clean, and it comes in a variety of fun colors.

 Another inexpensive way to give your kitchen a cool retro look is to re-paint the cabinets.
 Pick a color that doesn't overwhelm the senses (mint green, buttercup yellow, light baby blue), or if you have plain wood cabinets, you can simply paint them white.

 The task of painting the cabinets yourself may seem daunting, but fear not—it's all about prepping the surface.
-With a right degreaser you remove layers of sticky kitchen grime; then you sand it, prime it, and paint it with an oil-based or an acrylic paint.
+With a right degreaser, you can remove layers of sticky kitchen grime.
+Then you can sand it, prime it, and paint it with an oil-based or an acrylic paint.

 Retro Diner Art

 Wall art is yet another fun and relatively inexpensive way to re-invent your kitchen diner-style.